 Focus on tasks, not time

-When filling in your timetable use the list of tasks you divided out from each subject.
+When filling in your timetable, use the list of tasks you divided out from each subject.
 Instead of putting just ‘English’ in as a time slot, be specific.
 Giving yourself a specific task to do in English will give you more direction.
 For example, your task may be to learn 10 quotes for your poetry section.

-What tasks should I do first
+Deciding what tasks to do first

 Think about which tasks to put earlier in the day.
 It can be helpful to put the more difficult tasks at the start of the day when we tend to have more energy and be more focused.
 Putting the easier or shorter tasks towards the end of the day when you may feel tired or have less focus can be a good idea.